Charlie Kirk Face-Swap Memes Are Taking Over the Internet

 Kirk’s face has taken on a bizarre second life through AI edits and meme culture.

 Charlie Kirk may have passed away weeks ago, but online, his face is experiencing a second, much weirder life.
-Across TikTok, X, Instagram, and even random NBA meme pages, Kirk’s likeness keeps popping up in places no one asked for: stitched onto rappers, plastered on album covers, and warped into reaction GIFs.
+Across TikTok, X, and Instagram Kirk’s likeness keeps popping up in places no one asked for it to be like stitched onto rappers, plastered on album covers, and warped into reaction GIFs.
 This strange occurrence has become known as the Kirkification.

 The trend kicked off in late September, shortly after the right-wing pundit’s death, when a X user posted Kirk’s face onto the “IShowSpeed Smiling Trying Not to Laugh” meme.